Neats29/Learn-Heroku/README.md

 ---

 Say you've been working on a project all week and you decide to deploy on Friday afternoon.
 Don't!
-Sometimes thinks go smoothly but sometimes and specially if it's your first time, this doesn't happen.
+Sometimes things go smoothly but sometimes and specially if it's your first time, this doesn't happen.
 Leave enough time for it just in case.

-Please sign up on Heroku if you haven't already, they are more likely to let you use their service if you do.
+1. Please sign up on Heroku if you haven't already, they are more likely to let you use their service if you do.

-Once you've done that, please come back and run the following commands in your terminal:
+2. Once you've done that, please come back and run the following commands in your terminal:

 ```
 heroku login